-Located really close to Geneva makes Mont Salève a popular day trip destination.
+Located close to Geneva, Mont Salève is a popular day trip destination.
 It is less than 20 minutes away by car and half an hour by bus.
 And even though the mountain is officially in France, many locals in Geneva consider this “their” mountain.

 Why should you visit Mont Salève?